puppetlabs/puppet-rfc/arm-0.arm/arm.md

     will be one or several Puppet Labs tickets tracking implementation work such as target versions, work assignments, compatibility, and so on.
 These are also included in this file
+11. **discussion** - link to the canonical thread discussion the ARM on groups.google.com

 Example metadata.json